Davidian1024/markdown_testing/README.md

 <summary></summary>

+The instructions on running the app expect Docker Desktop to be installed.
+Running entirely on the command line is possible with some additional effort.

 ### MacOS without Docker Desktop (entirely command line)

 If you want to run Docker entirely from the command line we recommend using [Colima](https://github.com/abiosoft/colima).